imkasen/imkasen/README.md

 <h1>👋 Hi there!
 Nice to see you.</h1>

 Welcome, my name is Kasen.
-I love watching animation and movies.
+I love watching animations and movies.

 ## ⏳ Life is Short